ARMmbed/workshop-ada-lovelace-ble/instructions.md

 1. Now press Compile.
 1. A file downloads.
-1. Drag the file to the 'MBED' disk.
+1. Drag the file to the 'NUCLEO' disk.
-1. The green LED next to the USB cable will flash.
+1. The red LED on your board will flash.
-1. *If more instructions are needed (for example, pressing the RESET button), add them here.*
 1. Blinky runs!

 **Optional:** We use [Ticker](https://developer.mbed.org/handbook/Ticker) to periodically run the blinky function.
 You could also use [Timeout](https://developer.mbed.org/handbook/Timeout) to run a function after a specified delay.
 Rewrite the code so that it uses the Timeout class.
 Afterwards see if you can vary the time between blinks ([hint](http://www.cplusplus.com/reference/cstdlib/rand/)).